aonufrei/threads-docs/threads.md

 }
 ```

 To create a custom thread you need to create new instance of `Thread` class and pass the `Runnable` interface to it.
-Now use the start() method to execute the thread in parallel.
+Now use the `start()` method to execute the thread in parallel.
 ```java
 Thread myCustomThread = new Thread(...);
 myCustomThread.start();
 ```

-The `sleep(1000)` method is used to make the thread to wait for 1000 milliseconds.
+The `sleep()` method is used to make the thread wait for some time.

-The `join()` method is used to force the main thread to wait until `myCustomThread` has finished it's execution.
+The `join()` method is used to force the main thread to wait until `myCustomThread` is going to finish it's execution.

-`InterruptedException` is the exception that is thrown when the developer interrupts the thread or the program is stopped.
+`InterruptedException` is the exception that is thrown when the developer interrupts the thread using `interrupt()` method.

-In order to stop thread execution the one can use `interrupt()` method.
-In this case, the `InterruptionException` is going to be thrown.

-## Executors
+Java Thread has 4 main states:
+1. New - The thread is newly created.
+2. Runnable - The thread is runnning.
+3. Blocked - The thread is waiting for other thread to take action.
+4. Dead - The thread is terminated.

+<h2 id="executors">Executors</h2>

-You can use `Executors` to work with thread in more convenient way.
-It allows you to execute a single thread or to create pools of thread.
-To start the thread using `Executor` you need to call `execute()` method and pass the Runnable interface in it;
+You can use `ExecutorService` interface to work with threads in more convenient way.
+It allows you to execute a single thread or a pool of threads.
+To start the thread using `ExecutorService` you need to call `execute()` method and pass the `Runnable` to it.

-There are several built in executors:
+Standard java library provides the developer with following executors:
-1. `Executors.newSingleThreadExecutor()` - is used to create on thread and run it
+1. `Executors.newSingleThreadExecutor()` - creates single thread.
-2. `Executors.newCachedThreadPool()` - is used to create additional threads as they are required for tasks or to use the existing ones.
+2. `Executors.newCachedThreadPool()` - creates a pool of threads that can expand the more tasks you are providing to executor.
-3. `Executors.newFixedThreadPool(numberOfThreadsInPool)` - is used to create a fixed-sized pool of threads and run the tasks.
+3. `Executors.newFixedThreadPool(numberOfThreadsInPool)` - creates a pool of fixed size.

-In case the task cannot be executed because there are no available threads in the bool, the task is added to a queue.
+In case the task cannot be executed because there are no available threads in the pool, the task would be added to a queue and executed lately (when the threads will be available).

-Also, you can create a custom thread pools by creating a new `ThreadPoolExecutor` instance and configuring it.
+Also, you can create a custom thread pool by creating a new `ThreadPoolExecutor` instance and configuring it.

 Following example illustrates the usage of "CachedThreadPool":
 ```java